dnikolaidis2/disasterAI/project1/partA/README.md

-# ParA
+# PartA

-This is partA of PLH417 programming excercise 1.
+This is partA for the programming excercise 1 of the course PLH417.
 It implements BFS, DFS A* and LRTA* search algorithms for a gridworld world

-### Prequisites
+### Perquisites

 * Java version 13.0+.
 _Note_ while this project was tested and run with java 13.0 it **_should_** work with java version 1.8 and above.